 This first Ethiopian coffee concoction was originally prepared—and still is, in a traditional service—as a kind of ceremony.
 It’s conducted by the woman who is the head of a household, and she will call friends, family, and neighbors to join at the table.
 The coffee seeds are washed and then roasted in a metal pan over a fire, until they turn dark chocolate brown and begin to crackle and smoke.
 The pan is removed and in its place a pot called a jebena will be filled with water and put on the heat to boil.
 Often the woman will also toast grains or pop corn to eat with the coffee.
 While the water heats, she grinds the beans with a mortar and pestle, and then she will add the grounds to the water when it’s ready.
 The coffee brews for a few minutes before she slowly pours off the liquid in small portions into demitasse like cups, passing them around for the folks who have gathered.
 In traditional ceremonies, the grounds will be brewed three symbolic times, with each serving poured for the guests; the whole process can take an hour (or more), depending on the company.

-Ethiopian Jebena and Coffee Cup Set, $119 on Amazon (plus shipping)
+Ethiopian Jebena and Coffee Cup Set, $109+ on Amazon

 Sip in ceremonial style.